 We have multiple points of data on this, a large portion of which is captured in our

 annual Title II report below.
 However, we also offer all certification exam results

 for convenience and maximum transparency.
 Scores vary based on sample size (and those

-with fewer than 6 examinees may not be reported for privacy reasons), though the OGET
+with fewer than 6 examinees may not be reported for privacy reasons).
+The OGET is

-is required for admission to professional education and the OSAT is
+required for admission to Professional Education, and the OSAT must be taken prior

-required for admission

 for an initial certification educator candidate prior to program completion.
 Advanced

 certification candidates take the appropriate exams during their program prior to

 completion (exam timeline is detailed on each program’s certification check sheet

 - 2017 Title II Report on AY 2015-2016